Fills vacancy created by Nancy Montgomery’s election as county legislator

 “I am passionate about public service and improving people’s lives,” she said.

 Farrell said she hoped to use her experience and skills to bring more federal and state resources to Philipstown while collaborating with Montgomery on county-level initiatives.

 She said the “biggest challenges” in her new role “will be preserving the beauty of our town from external environmental threats, whether a barge in the river or an ugly cell tower; keeping Philipstown affordable for everyone to continue living here and enjoying our beautiful community.”
 She also mentioned the importance of fighting the opioid abuse epidemic, because “too many young people from Philipstown are gone.”

-She added that she would support the town’s environmental conservation and Climate Smart Community initiatives; emergency services and public safety; the Philipstown Communities That Care Coalition and the town’s coordinator for substance-abuse prevention and treatment; services for the elderly; and art and recreational programs for teens.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+She added that she would support the town’s environmental conservation and Climate Smart Community initiatives; emergency services and public safety; the Philipstown Communities That Care Coalition and the town’s coordinator for substance-abuse prevention and treatment; services for the elderly; and art and recreational programs for teens.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.